Relationships

 << flow >>

 An information flow shows the exchange of information between two entities.
-The information flow serves as an abstraction, so it does not specify the nature of the information or mechanisms by which it is conveyed.
-The abstraction can have various forms, from just indicating there is a certain type of information transferred between entities to the description of a concrete data file being exchanged:
+The information flow serves as an abstraction, so it does not specify the nature of the information or the mechanisms by which it is conveyed.
+This abstraction can take various forms, from simply indicating that a certain type of information is transferred between entities to describing a concrete data file being exchanged:

 << create >>

-A create relationship is used when element A creates an instance of element B. In analytical models, it could represent for example that the artifact A (Invoice) is a result of activity performed by entity B (Generate Invoice).
+A create relationship is used when element A creates an instance of element B. In analytical models, it could represent, for example, that artifact A (Invoice) is the result of an activity performed by entity B (Generate Invoice).

 Realization

-Realization is a specific type of dependency that expresses specification-implementation relationship.
-In the analysis, it is typically used during requirements modeling for describing the fact that an artifact or element implements/realizes a particular requirement.
+Realization is a specific type of dependency that expresses a specification-implementation relationship.
+In analysis, it is typically used during requirements modeling to describe the fact that an artifact or element implements or realizes a particular requirement.